sensei-hacker/inavwiki/"Something"-is-disabled----Reasons.md

 Diagnosing arming failure and WP execution failure often requires the use of a tool external to the FC; the following may help:

-* The iNav configurator displays reasons for arming failure
+* The INAV configurator displays reasons for arming failure
 * A blackbox log provides post event diagnostics
-* The iNav CLI (available from a terminal, the configurator and many ground-stations) displays arming disabled reasons:
+* The INAV CLI (available from a terminal, the configurator and many ground-stations) displays arming disabled reasons:

 	```
 	# status